stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/font/get_position/_index.md

 ---
+title: Aspose::Words::Font::get_Position method
-title: get_Position
+linktitle: get_Position
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets the position of text (in points) relative to the base line.
-A positive number raises the text, and a negative number lowers it.
+description: Aspose::Words::Font::get_Position method.
+Gets or sets the position of text (in points) relative to the base line.
+A positive number raises the text, and a negative number lowers it in C++.
 type: docs
 weight: 391
 url: /cpp/aspose.words/font/get_position/